jhower786/imathas_web_guide/index.md

       <img class="livepollimg" src="./img/FAQ Geofencing pic 2.png" alt="sample picture" > <br>
       Only the "Custom Location" option will allow you to move the blue center marker and adjust the radius.
 Here is what geofencing to PG6 looks like: <br>
       <img class="livepollimg" src="./img/FAQ Geofencing pic 3.png" alt="sample picture" > <br>
-      <i> Note: Geofencing does not work necessarily for studnets on a laptop, so consider directing any such students in your class to swtich and use their smartphone for these questions.    </i>
+      <i> Note: Geofencing does not work necessarily for students on a laptop, so consider directing any such students in your class to swtich and use their smartphone for these questions.    </i>
       </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-8" aria-expanded="false">How can I change the participation-correctness grade ratio after an assessment is already over?</a>